Launching soon. The Holiday Doctor is not yet open to patients. Everything below describes how the service will work once we go live.

 Indicative prices (self-pay)

-• The Holiday Doctor: EUR 50 on approval
+- The Holiday Doctor: EUR 50 only if a prescription is issued

 Prescription costs